These days, collagen supplements are everywhere. If you read the labels on these supplements, you’ve probably seen the term “hydrolyzed collagen.”

 - Bone broth

 - Cuts of meat with lots of connective tissue, like tendon or ligament

 The simplest thing to do is scoop 10 grams (or more) of collagen powder into your daily smoothie, coffee, tea, eggs, or water.
 That’s it.

 With so many collagen supplements on the market, it can be hard to pick the best one.
 It helps to have criteria, especially when you’re looking for a supplement that’s keto-friendly.

 Here’s what to look for on the label of a high-quality collagen powder:

-- “Bovine collagen”, which is rich in type 1, type III, and type IV collagen
+- “Bovine collagen, ”which is rich in type 1, type 3, and type 4 collagen

 - “Grass-fed” or “pasture-raised” to support ethical farming